Here’s What $2,500 Gets You for Exterior House Painting in 2025

 Labor: Most of the cost covers skilled painters, surface prep, and on-site work.

 Paint & primer: Quality matters—expect mid-grade paint that holds up well.
+Some professional painting services in South Bay include durable finishes designed for coastal or sunny climates.

 Supplies: Brushes, rollers, tape, drop cloths, and cleanup materials.